Nuclear War With North Korea: Could U.S. Action In The Region Cause World War 3? [Opinion]

 Even If They Had Nukes, North Korea Can’t Deploy Them

 If you’ve been following the development of North Korea’s nuclear weapons program over the years, you know that from time to time the secretive Asian regime will test a nuclear weapon.
-Often as not, those tests are preceded by boasting and bluster by the regime.
+More often than not, those tests are preceded by boasting and bluster by the regime.
 And every time, including at the most recent test last week, according to CNN, those launches fail.

 North Korea is ready to conduct a nuclear test at its Punggye-ri Nuclear Test Site: monitoring… https://t.co/SjsSlwQqFI by #sejorg pic.twitter.com/9080BRqAta